Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Autocatalytic K o nig graphs

 We can, however, rephrase Lemma~\ref{lem:nosourcesink} in terms of the induced subgraph $\king[\child]$, making use again of the fact that $\king(\child)$ is a spanning subgraph of $\king[\child]$: \begin{corollary} A CS $\child=(X_\kappa,E_\kappa,\kappa)$ is autocatalytic if and only if the following conditions both hold: \begin{enumerate} \item there is a positive vector $v>0$ such that $\SM[\child]v >0$. \item $\king[\child]$ does not possesses source and sink vertices; \end{enumerate} \end{corollary}

-Recall that autocatalytic cores are in particular irreducible Metzler CS matrices.
+Recall that autocatalytic cores are, in particular, irreducible Metzler CS matrices.
 Autocatalytic cores thus satisfy $\SM[\child]=\Metzler{\SM[\child]}$, i.e., $\king[\child]=\king(\child)$.
-In other words, all autocatalyic cores correspond to \emph{induced} fluffles.
-Prop.~\ref{prop:kingrep} thus implies that the natural representative of the CS-equivalence class of an irreducible Metzler CS, and thus in particular of an autocatalytic core is an induced fluffle.
+In other words, all autocatalytic cores correspond to \emph{induced} fluffles.
+Prop.~\ref{prop:kingrep} thus implies that the natural representative of the CS-equivalence class of an irreducible Metzler CS matrix, and hence in particular of an autocatalytic core, is an induced fluffle.

 Finally, we show that irreducible Metzler CS matrices $\SM[\child]$ are autocatalytic whenever they contain an autocatalytic core.
 Our starting point is the following technical result, which then enables us to state the main result of this subsection. \begin{lemma}[Proof: SI] Let $\king(\child^*)$ be a fluffle with irreducible autocatalytic Metzler CS matrix $\SM[\child^*]$ and let $\king(\child)$ be obtained from $\king(\child^*)$ by adding a single ear with initial vertex in $R(\king(\child^*))$, terminal vertex in $X(\king(\child^*))$, and a non-empty set of internal vertices, together with all reaction-to-metabolite edges in $R(\king(\child))\times X(\king(\child))$.
 If $\SM[\child^*]$ is an autocatalytic CS matrix and $\SM[\child]$ is a Metzler matrix, then $\SM[\child]$ is autocatalytic irreducible CS matrix. \end{lemma} \begin{theorem}[Proof: SI] Let $\SM[\child]$ be an irreducible Metzler CS matrix and suppose $\SM[\child]$ contains an autocatalytic core $\SM[\child^*]$ as a principal submatrix.
 Then $\SM[\child]$ is autocatalyic. \end{theorem}